National Women's Soccer League: Statistical leaders

-NWSL awards
+Awards

 Throughout the season, the league awards Player of the Month, Team of the Month, and Player of the Week awards to individual players, which are voted on by the media.
-At the end of each season, the league presents six annual awards for outstanding achievements, five of which are voted on by players, owners, general managers, coaches, media, and fans.
-The current (2022) holders of the annual awards are as follows:
+At the end of each season, the league presents seven annual awards for outstanding achievements, six of which are voted on by players, owners, general managers, coaches, media, and fans.
+The 2024 holders of the annual awards were as follows: